-This is because they supply most of the energy for our body, unlike micronutrients such as vitamins and minerals, which are needed in small amounts and do not provide energy.
+This is because they supply most of the energy for our body, unlike micronutrients such as vitamins and minerals, which are needed in small quantities and do not provide energy.

-Carbohydrates are compounds formed by molecules of carbon (C), hydrogen (H) and oxygen (O), which is why they are often abbreviated "CHO".
+Carbohydrates are compounds made up of carbon (C), hydrogen (H) and oxygen (O) molecules, which is why they are often abbreviated “CHO”.

 They are found in a huge variety of foods such as cereals, tubers, roots, grains, fruits and vegetables, as well as milk and yogurt.

-Most of the carbohydrates you eat are stored as glycogen in your muscles and in your liver.
+Most of the carbohydrates you consume are stored as glycogen in your muscles and liver.
 Another small part travels freely through the blood in the form of glucose.

-Since muscle glycogen is the main source of fuel for exercise, the total amount of carbohydrate you need will depend on your level of daily physical activity.
+Because muscle glycogen is the main source of fuel for exercise, the total amount of carbohydrates you need will depend on your level of daily physical activity.

 But is there a way to calculate this amount?

-The current recommendations for the intake of each macronutrient are expressed in grams per Kg of body weight (g/Kg).
+Current recommendations for the intake of each macronutrient are expressed in grams per kg of body weight (g/kg).

-In this sense, the amount of CHO necessary for a physically active person can vary between 2 and 5g for every Kg of weight.
+In this sense, the amount of CHO necessary for a physically active person can vary between 2 and 5g for each kg of weight.
 That is, between 100 and 250g of carbohydrates for a 50kg person.

-However, in some cases this amount may be less than 2 g/Kg (as in obese patients) or greater than 5 (as in high-performance athletes).
+However, in some cases this amount may be less than 2 g/Kg (such as in obese patients) or greater than 5 (such as in high-performance athletes).

 In fact, some triathletes may need between 8 and 10 g/Kg.
 That's a lot of carbs!

-While carbohydrates and fats provide the major source of energy for training, protein , on the contrary, has a tissue-building and repairing function.
+While carbohydrates and fats provide the greatest source of energy for training, proteins , on the contrary, have a tissue-forming and repairing function.

-They are made up of small structures called amino acids, and we can find them mainly in foods of animal origin such as meat, chicken, fish, dairy products, eggs, and some plant-based foods such as soybeans.
+They are made up of small structures called amino acids, and we can find them mainly in foods of animal origin such as meat, chicken, fish, dairy products, eggs and some foods of plant origin such as soy.

-Adequate protein intake is crucial to maximize muscle building in response to daily training.
+Adequate protein consumption is crucial to maximize muscle formation in response to daily training.

-If you do aerobic physical exercises such as jogging or cycling, your intake may be around 1.4-1.6 g/Kg; if you do intermittent sports like tennis or soccer, you can handle between 1.6 and 1.8 g/Kg; and if you do strength training with weights or machines, you may need up to 2g/Kg.
+If you do aerobic physical exercises such as jogging or cycling, your intake may be around 1.4-1.6 g/Kg; If you do intermittent sports like tennis or soccer, you can manage between 1.6 and 1.8 g/Kg; and if you do strength training with weights or machines, you may need up to 2g/Kg.

-If you do not adequately cover your protein needs, your body will have to resort to its reserves to repair and form new tissue, which will lead to a loss of muscle mass in the long term.
+If your protein needs are not adequately covered, your body will have to resort to its reserves to repair and form new tissues, which will lead to a loss of muscle mass in the long term.

-Fats and oils provide us with essential fatty acids necessary for the proper functioning of our bodies, they add flavor to food, and they are a dense source of calories that can help you meet your daily energy requirement.
+Fats and oils provide us with essential fatty acids necessary for the proper functioning of our body, they give flavor to foods and are a dense source of calories that can help you meet your daily energy requirement.

-Similar to other nutrients, we can obtain fats from foods of both animal and vegetable origin (meat, poultry, fish, dairy, eggs, butter, avocado, nuts and vegetable oils) and our body can even manufacture them from other non-fat molecules such as carbohydrates or proteins.
+Similar to other nutrients, we can obtain fats from foods of both animal and plant origin (meat, poultry, fish, dairy products, eggs, butter, avocado, nuts and vegetable oils) and our body can even manufacture them from of other non-fat molecules such as carbohydrates or proteins.

-Usually, the recommended intake of fats can be between 1.0 and 1.5 g/Kg, although if you are looking to lose body fat, it may be a good strategy to stay below 1.0 g/Kg.
+Usually, the recommended fat intake can be between 1.0 and 1.5 g/Kg, although if you are looking to lose body fat, it may be a good strategy to stay below 1.0 g/Kg.

-On the other hand, keep in mind that if you consume a higher amount of carbohydrates or protein than you need, the excess will turn into fat and will be stored in your adipose tissue, that fat that we all have under the skin, to be used later. like energy.
+On the other hand, keep in mind that if you consume a higher amount of carbohydrates or proteins than you need, the excess will become fat and will be stored in your adipose tissue, that fat that we all have under the skin, to later be used. as energy.

 At the end of the day, the amount of macronutrients is just one of many factors to consider when designing an individualized eating plan, along with micronutrient intake, food combinations, meal distribution throughout the day, and many others. .